+See also: www.studyabroad.uni-bonn.de > Academic Calendar.

-The University of Bonn will provide more detailed arrival information.
-Dates may be viewed here: http://www3.uni-bonn.de/studying/international-students/exchange-and-study-abroad/jyp/academic- calendar Students must check with their Professors about exam dates, as these may be after the class end dates.
+Students must check with their Professors about exam dates at the beginning of the semester, as these may be after the class end dates.
 Most exams will be complete by July 31.
 If you are taking courses outside of the International Office, please do not book your return prior to July 31.
+Students need to vacate their dorm room by July 31.